gdelugre/lsd/README.rst

 Arrays follow the same convention with the additional constraint that the number of values must not overflow the length of the array.

-Since self-ml only allows to define strings for list heads, one problem may arise you try to create a list of a compound type.
+Since LSD only allows to define strings for list heads, one problem may arise you try to create a list of a compound type.
 If you define a slice of slices, you can define an empty string for the sub-list head.
 The recommended notation is ``[]``, which is self-talkative for a list: